Reading time: 11 min

 [part of sql statement] + [identifier_name or expression]

-Where [part of sql statement] is a constant string from SET statement and [identifier_name or expression] is an identifier name or expression.
+Where [part of SQL statement] is a constant string from SET statement and [identifier_name or expression] is an identifier name or expression.
 Then SQLWays Wizard tries to convert that construction by trying to read and check whether the statement is built correctly and converts it.
-As the code is syntactically correct, the migration tool will be able to convert it.
+As the code is syntactically correct, the migration tool can convert it.

-Now let's review a more complex sample of dynamic SQL:
+Migration of a complex sample of dynamic SQL

 DECLARE @birthYear int = 1970;